-- (A) Sabbaticals at half-pay shall be granted unless the University has determined that the conditions set forth in this Policy have not been met or that departmental/staffing considerations preclude such sabbatical from being granted.
+- 1. Applications - (a) Applications for sabbaticals must be submitted on the FIU Sabbatical Application Form found on the Academic Affairs website (http://academic.fiu.edu/faculty resources.html).
+No Sabbatical will be awarded without a completed application form.
+Each application shall include a statement describing the program and activities to be followed while on sabbatical, the expected increase in value of the employee to the University and the employee's academic discipline, specific results anticipated from the leave, any anticipated supplementary income, and a statement that the applicant agrees to comply with the conditions of the sabbatical program as described in this Policy. - (b) Applications shall be submitted to the Office of the Provost with a copy filed with the appropriate dean/director who will in turn, provide evaluative comments and a recommendation to the Office of the Provost. - (c) Completed application forms must be received by the Office of the Provost by the announced deadline for consideration for the following academic year.
+The application deadline dates are generally in January/February prior to the academic year beginning in August. - 2.
+Selection - (a) Sabbaticals at half-pay shall be granted unless the University has determined that the conditions set forth in this Policy have not been met or that departmental/staffing considerations preclude such sabbatical from being granted.
 In this latter instance, the employee shall be provided the sabbatical in the following year, or at a later time as agreed to by the employee and the University.
-The period of postponement shall be credited for eligibility for a subsequent sabbatical. - If there are more applications for competitive sabbaticals than available competitive sabbaticals, a University Sabbatical Committee elected annually by and from the tenured faculty shall rank the applicants. committee shall include at least one representative from each of the various colleges and schools.
+The period of postponement shall be credited for eligibility for a subsequent sabbatical. - (b) If there are more applications for competitive sabbaticals than available competitive sabbaticals, a University Sabbatical Committee elected annually by and from the tenured employees shall rank the applicants.
+The committee shall include at least one representative from each of the various colleges and schools.
 No member of the committee shall also be an applicant for a sabbatical.
 The chairperson of the University Sabbatical Committee shall be elected by members of the committee.
 The committee, in ranking the applicants, shall consider the benefits of the proposed program to the employee, the University and the profession; an equitable distribution of sabbaticals among colleges, divisions, schools, departments and disciplines within the University; the length of time since the employee was relieved of teaching duties for the purpose of research and other scholarly/creative/professional activities; and length of service since previous sabbatical or initial appointment.
 The Committee shall submit a ranked list of recommended employees to the Provost or representative.
 The Provost or designee shall make appointments from the list and shall notify the committee chairperson.
-In the event the Provost does not follow the committee's ranking, the committee chair may request to consult with the Provost or his designee prior to making the appointment. - (C) If there are fewer applications for competitive sabbaticals than available competitive sabbaticals, the University sabbatical committee shall make a recommendation to the Provost or representative how many sabbaticals should be awarded based on the quality of the applications.
+In the event the Provost does not follow the committee's ranking, the committee chair may request to consult with the Provost or his designee prior to making the appointment.

-- (D) The Provost or designee will review the non-competitive sabbatical applications (half pay/two semesters) for compliance with the eligibility requirements set forth in this Policy. - 3.
+- (c) If there are fewer applications for competitive sabbaticals than available competitive sabbaticals, the University sabbatical committee shall make a recommendation to the Provost or representative how many sabbaticals should be awarded based on the quality of the applications. - (d) The Provost or designee will review the non-competitive sabbatical applications (half pay/two semesters) for compliance with the eligibility requirements set forth in this Policy. - 3.
 Notification of Employees.
 Eligible employees shall be notified annually by January 15 regarding eligibility requirements and application deadlines for sabbatical leaves.
 Applicants shall be notified as to whether or not their proposed leaves have been granted no later than March 15.
 Applicants shall notify the Provost of their acceptance of their awards within two weeks of receiving notification.